-Nonlinear Functions: SAT Practice Questions & Study Guide
+Nonlinear Functions: Practice Questions & Study Guide

 Understanding polynomial, radical, and rational functions—evaluating them, identifying their key features, and interpreting them in context.

-Understanding Nonlinear Functions on the SAT
+Understanding Nonlinear Functions

 Nonlinear functions are those whose graphs are curves rather than straight lines: parabolas (quadratic), hyperbolas (rational), square root curves, and higher-degree polynomials.
-The Digital SAT tests your ability to evaluate these functions at specific inputs, identify features like zeros (x-intercepts), end behavior, and transformations, and connect algebraic forms to graphical representations.
+The test tests your ability to evaluate these functions at specific inputs, identify features like zeros (x-intercepts), end behavior, and transformations, and connect algebraic forms to graphical representations.

 A foundational skill for this category is finding the zeros of a function—the x-values where f(x) = 0.
 For a polynomial, zeros correspond to x-intercepts on the graph, and each zero's multiplicity determines whether the graph crosses or just touches the x-axis at that point.
 If f(x) = (x-2)^2(x+3), the zero x = 2 has multiplicity 2 (graph touches and bounces), while x = -3 has multiplicity 1 (graph crosses).
-The SAT tests this relationship between factors, zeros, and graphs.
+The test tests this relationship between factors, zeros, and graphs.

 Transformations of nonlinear functions follow the same rules as linear transformations: f(x) + k shifts the graph up by k; f(x + h) shifts left by h; -f(x) reflects over the x-axis; a*f(x) scales vertically by factor a.
-For the SAT, the most commonly tested transformation is vertical shift (adding a constant to the output), and questions often ask how a transformation changes the zeros, maximum, or vertex of the function.
+For the test, the most commonly tested transformation is vertical shift (adding a constant to the output), and questions often ask how a transformation changes the zeros, maximum, or vertex of the function.

 Rational functions (ratios of polynomials like f(x) = (x+1)/(x-3)) introduce asymptotes: vertical asymptotes where the denominator is zero (x = 3 here) and horizontal asymptotes determined by the degrees of numerator and denominator.
-The Digital SAT tests these conceptually rather than requiring heavy computation—you should know that a vertical asymptote occurs where the denominator equals zero (after factoring and canceling), and that a horizontal asymptote is y = leading coefficient ratio when degrees match, y = 0 when denominator degree is higher, and none (oblique asymptote) when numerator degree exceeds denominator degree.
+The test tests these conceptually rather than requiring heavy computation—you should know that a vertical asymptote occurs where the denominator equals zero (after factoring and canceling), and that a horizontal asymptote is y = leading coefficient ratio when degrees match, y = 0 when denominator degree is higher, and none (oblique asymptote) when numerator degree exceeds denominator degree.

 Key Rules & Formulas

-Memorize these rules — they come up directly in SAT questions.
+Memorize these rules — they come up directly in practice questions.

 The zeros (roots) of a function are the x-values where f(x) = 0; they are the x-intercepts of the graph.